-Some are a faint pink with darker markings on the petal edges that is gorgeous with blooms from the bottom of the plant to the end of every branch.
+Spring is the time for azaleas and they come in many colors, such as a faint pink azalea with darker markings on the petal edges that is gorgeous with prolific blooms from the bottom of the plant to the end of every branch.

-Azaleas don’t like too much sun.
-They prefer shade or tree cover with acidic soil either in the ground or containers.
-You can plant them in containers which will look great on the side of the house, on the front porch, on the deck and on the patio.
+Azaleas prefer shade or tree cover with acidic soil either in the ground or containers.
+You can put them in containers on the side of the house, on the front porch, on the deck and on the patio.
 As long as they have some shade, they develop profusely.

-Azaleas are either evergreen or deciduous plants; they provide green serenity (except when blooming) in between numerous flowering plants in the garden.
+Azaleas are either evergreen or deciduous plants; evergreens provide green serenity after blooming in between numerous flowering plants.

 By providing azaleas with their favorite environment, your plants can produce abundant blossoms and healthy foliage for you to enjoy in your garden setting throughout the year.